Live Webcast

 Gwendolyn Kull, Esq.

-Gwendolyn Kull is an Assistant District Attorney in Montgomery County where she is currently serving as Captain of the Economic Crimes Unit within the Trials Division.
-Her duties include prosecuting criminal cases through trial and supervising attorneys and investigations into financial crimes.
-Within her unit, she specializes in investigating and prosecuting cases of elder abuse and exploitation.
+Gwendolyn Kull is an Assistant District Attorney in Montgomery County where she is currently serving as Captain of the Professional Standards Division, overseeing Open Records Requests and Discovery operations for criminal prosecutions.
+Prior to that role, she served as Captain of the Economic Crimes Unit in the Trials Division.
+Her duties include prosecuting criminal cases through trial and supervising attorneys, non-attorney staff, and investigations into financial crimes.
+She specializes in investigating and prosecuting cases of elder abuse and exploitation, including crimes involving cryptocurrencies.
 Prior to her supervisory role, she served on the Firearms Unit, Domestic Violence Unit, Economic Crimes Unit, and Norristown Community Justice Unit in the Trials Division prosecuting most types of crimes, ranging from non-violent offenses to murders.
 Gwendolyn has served as an Assistant District Attorney in Montgomery County since her graduation from University of Pennsylvania Law School in 2017.

 Thomas A. Boulden, Esq.